Black Bottom, Detroit: History

 The Federal Highway Act of 1956 funded the highway construction over Hastings Street and surrounding city blocks.
 The highways, such as the Chrysler Freeway (formerly Oakland-Hastings), bisected the rest of the Lower East Side, including Paradise Valley and Black Bottom.
 The Edsel Ford Freeway also cut through the northernmost part of Paradise Valley.

 The sites of Black Bottom and Paradise Valley were replaced with private housing from the Gratiot Redevelopment Project.
 The city also supported construction of Lafayette Park, a modernist residential development designed by Ludwig Mies van der Rohe, intended as a model neighborhood containing residential townhouses, apartments and high-rises with commercial areas.
 Many of the former residents of Black Bottom were relocated to public housing projects, such as the Brewster-Douglass Housing Projects (a public housing project built near Black Bottom starting in the 1930s) and Jeffries Homes.
 Jeffries Homes was demolished in 2001, and Brewster-Douglass was demolished in 2008.

 In 2000, the final three structures of Paradise Valley were razed.
 A Michigan Historical Site marker sign on the former intersection of Adams Avenue and St. Antoine St., currently near Ford Field, exists as the last physical marker of the neighborhood.
 Architect Emily Kutil plans to recreate the neighborhood virtually, using photos from the Detroit Public Library's Burton Historical Collection, through a website called Black Bottom Street View.
 The website will purportedly also feature oral histories from past residents.

-The University of Michigan and Bedrock Detroit previously announced a new project at 1400 S. Antoine St. (at the intersection of Gratiot Ave. and I-375) for a 190,000 square feet structure including "residential units, a hotel, a conference center and a business collaboration and incubation space."
+The University of Michigan and Bedrock Detroit previously announced a new project at 1400 S. Antoine St. (at the intersection of Gratiot Ave. and I-375) for a 190000 sqft structure including, said the Michigan Daily, "residential units, a hotel, a conference center and a business collaboration and incubation space."
 Project funders included Stephen M. Ross and Dan Gilbert.
 Professor Stephen Ward of the University of Michigan's Department of Afro-American studies challenged the project; signing a Change.org petition entitled "#UMichRegentrifiers: Invest in Detroiters" which was created by a University of Michigan student opposing the project.
 This project was cancelled and moved to a different location downtown in 2021.
 The site remains empty with no concrete plans as of early 2024.

-In September 2022, the Federal Highway Administration awarded Detroit a $104-million grant for the I-375 project which would demolish the current 1.062 mile-long sunken highway to construct a proposed lower speed boulevard at street-level.
+In September 2022, the Federal Highway Administration awarded Detroit a $104-million grant for the I-375 project which would demolish the current 1.062 mi sunken highway to construct a proposed lower speed boulevard at street-level.
 This project is slated to start construction in 2025.
 This project will reconnect neighborhood streets cut off by the sunken highway for decades.